Senegalia caffra (Acacia caffra)

 SA Tree No:

 This fast growing, deciduous tree that grows to a medium height of 9m x 9m.
 It grows in numerous areas including the Highveld.
 Often seen on quartzite koppies as it tolerates low ph soil.
 It is very attractive with its pale green, soft and feathery drooping foliage.
 The fluffy, creamy yellow flower spikes are very pretty and fragrant and are visible in spring.
 They are followed by straight flat brown pods.
 It has brown, paired hook thorns which are not easily shed.
 The edible flowers attract monkeys, birds and insects.
 It is considered to be a good fodder tree and is also eaten by livestock, Black Rhino, giraffe, kudu, impala, reedbuck and grey duiker.
 Plant it in full sun with moderate water.
 It is also good for bonsai.
 It has a rather aggressive root system so don't plant it closer than 3 meters from a building or pool.
 The long flexible branches are used for basket making and it also used for tobacco pipes.
 The wood is hard and termite proof so it is used for fencing posts and furniture.
 It is also used for fuel as it produces long lasting coal.
 It is traditionally used as a protection charm by hammering branches into the ground.
+In India the wood is used to build temples and in ritual fires.
+The magical uses in South Africa are numerous.
+A sprig is placed over a bed to war off evil.
+It is used in money and love spells and the burned wood stimulates psychic powers.
 The bark, leaves and roots have medicinal and magical properties.
 The leaves are eaten for abdominal disorders and the roots are used as a love charm emetic.
 The bark is used for blood cleansing and it is also used as a light brown dye.The wood is hard and is used for fence poles and fuel.
 It tolerates fire and is frost and drought resistant.
 This is the larval host plant for the Pennington's Playboy and the Van Son's Playboy.